-Since the consumption of sugar in the ketogenic diet menu is maximally limited, patients with epilepsy should be careful when taking sugar-containing drugs (for example, cough syrups), vitamins, when using toothpaste containing sugar, and other non-food and food products that may contain sugar.
+Since the consumption of sugar in the ketogenic diet menu is maximally limited, patients with epilepsy should be careful when taking sugar-containing drugs (for example, cough syrups), vitamins, when using a toothpaste containing sugar, and other non-food and food products that may contain sugar.
 Read carefully descriptions of the composition when purchasing hygiene products.

-Diet is prescribed, usually with forms epilepsy that is resistant to the effects of anticonvulsant drugs.
+Diet prescribes, usually with forms epilepsy that is resistant to the effects of anticonvulsant drugs.
 Like any other,

-- Functional disorders of the heart, liver, kidneys;
+Functional disorders of the heart, liver, kidneys;

-- Presence of current encephalopathy;
+Presence of current encephalopathy;

-- Endocrine diseases (eg, diabetes)
+Endocrine diseases (eg, diabetes)

-- In addition, a relative contraindication may be the need for surgery.
+In addition, a relative contraindication may be the need for surgery.

-It must be understood that diet alone does not guarantee the onset of improvement.
-As a rule, during the first two months, the diet passes a “trial period”: the patient’s condition is analyzed and a decision is made whether or not to continue the diet.
-If during the trial period the diet has shown its effectiveness, in the absence of a negative effect, the doctor usually recommends its continuation.
+It may be understood that diet alone does not guarantee the onset of improvement.
+As a rule, during the first two months, the diet passes a “trial period”.
+The patient’s condition analyzed and a decision made whether or not to continue the diet.
+If during the trial period the diet has shown its effectiveness, in the absence of a negative effect.
+The doctor usually recommends its continuation.
 In children 1-12 years, the diet in most cases gives good results.
-Children under the age of 1 year, this diet is usually not prescribed, because there is a risk of hypoglycemia, a serious decrease in blood sugar levels.
+Children under the age of 1 year, this diet has usually not prescribed.
+Because there is a risk of hypoglycemia, a serious decrease in blood sugar levels.